kian8017/kianmusser.com/content/articles/react-where-put-websocket.md

 **Con's:**

 - All parts receive all messages.
-You may need to implement some sort of multiplexing to ensure that only certain parts of the application receive certain messages.
+You may need to implement some sort of multiplexing to ensure that only certain parts of the app receive certain messages.
 - It isn't easy to connect to multiple servers.
 You'd need to duplicate the code or create a function that creates multiple contexts.

-For most use cases, Contexts are the way to go.
+For most use cases (single Websocket connection and multiple parts that need it), Contexts are what you should use.

 ## Conclusion

+Let's quickly review the different places you can put a Websocket:

+- **Components:** best for simple projects
+- **Hooks:** best for multiple connections to different servers
+- **Contexts:** best for managing a single connection.

 There are many places where you can put your Websocket and each has its own pro's and con's.
 Now you know what works best for you!